.

 Scientific Data Management Systems (SDMS)

-SDMS also integrates lab-generated data with administrative information, such as standard operating procedures and safety documents, in easily searchable indices housed in a central database.
-Also, SDMS can be leveraged to enhance research productivity via collaboration efforts between various departments/organizations.
+The SDMS also integrates lab-generated data with administrative information, such as standard operating procedures and safety documents, in easily searchable indices housed in a central database.

 Computerized Maintenance Management System (CMMS)

 The most crucial factor for maintenance managers and departments is reliable uptime.
 A CMMS (also known, confusingly, as a CMMIS, or computerized maintenance management information system) helps laboratories optimize performance against this key metric by scheduling, managing, and reporting on maintenance operations.
-Central to the functionality of a CMMS is its database, which organizes information about an organization’s assets, equipment, materials, and other resources.

 The Future of Laboratory Software Systems

-One way to take advantage of this growth is by embracing new technology that draws laboratories closer to patients.
-An example of this is TestDirectly, a flexible web-based patient engagement portal that replaces paper forms and manual processes with a user-friendly electronic workflow that empowers patients by directly connecting them with laboratories for convenient, safe, fast, and accurate direct-to-consumer testing.
+A good example of a direct-to-consumer lab testing solution is TestDirectly (TestDirectly.com), which is a web-based patient engagement portal that replaces paper forms and manual processes with a user-friendly electronic workflow that empowers patients by directly connecting them with laboratories for convenient, safe, fast, and accurate direct-to-consumer lab testing.

 While the factors listed above will not drive exponential growth in the developed world, most of which is already reasonably well-served with laboratory resources, they can likely be counted upon to drive further significant incremental growth.
 That growth in itself generates more demand for the software that laboratories need.